-A faulty refrigerator motor was blamed, although this fault could not be replicated with the same trailer.
+A faulty refrigerator motor shouldered the blame, although this fault could not be replicated with the same trailer.

 With Mr Thomas’ permission, I took the astrolabe to a colleague of mine who deals in antiquities.
-She confirmed that it was Persian in origin, circa the 16th Century.
+She confirmed it to be Persian in origin, circa the 16th Century.
 She also expressed great surprise at its apparently pristine condition.

-I am merely speculating here, but is it possible that this mysterious hitchhiker was some kind of ‘temporal traveller’, an individual somehow jumping through time who became lost and ended up in the passenger seat of Mr Thomas lorry?
+I am merely speculating here, but is it possible that this mysterious hitchhiker happened to be some kind of ‘temporal traveller’, an individual somehow jumping through time who became lost and ended up in the passenger seat of Mr Thomas lorry?
 And did this traveller return to compensate him for his trouble?

 It is often asked: ‘If time travel is possible, where are all the visitors from the future?’